 Note 1): The parameters are defined for each channel of the measurement system.
 For algorithms with single input ‘y’ the names of the parameters are as defined in the table above.
-For multichannel algorithms which have two inputs ‘u’ and ‘i’ the parameters will be combined with prefixes defining the channel.
+For multichannel algorithms which have two inputs ‘u’ and ‘i’ the parameters will be combined with prefixes defining the channel ‘u_’ and ‘i_’.
 See following example for parameter naming rules: